New Supervisor

 • Managing and motivating teams

-• Managing performance consequences
+• Handling performance consequences

-• Managing interpersonal and intergroup conflict
+• Controlling interpersonal and intergroup conflict

-• Applying leadership principles
+• Applying leadership principles.

 Learning Outcomes